South of Scotland Enterprise

 We recognise the unique circumstances of the south of Scotland, and the need for a fresh approach to drive inclusive growth across the area.

 Phase 2 of the Enterprise and Skills Review confirmed ministers would establish a new south of Scotland enterprise agency to address the economic challenges of the area.
-The Programme for Government confirmed legislation would be introduced into Parliament in 2018 which, with Parliamentary support, ensures the new statutory body will begin its formal legislative operation from 1 April 2020.
+The Programme for Government confirmed legislation would be introduced into Parliament in 2018.
+The new statutory body became operational on 1 April 2020.

 South of Scotland Enterprise Act